deartc/PythonistaCovidDance/README.md

 # PythonistaCovidDance

 My project was done in Pycharm.
 To run my project, first clone my project.
 My python needs to be opened in py3.
-Input a value into pounsa to convert them into calories.
-Then, there will be and prompt to input  the calories each day of the week after the prompt.
+Input a value into pounds to convert them into calories.
+Then, there will be a prompt to input  the calories each day of the week after the prompt.
 There will then be affirmations to encourage dancers recovering from Covid.
 After the dictionary of dances run, there will be a dancing choice game.
-The player has to select one of the three dance choices.
+The player has to select one of the three dance choices and select from choices.
 My python project involves developing a fitness regimen after having Covid.
 I realized that coding about an exercise program after Covid totally changed how I felt about the process because I finally was researching why there were valid reasons why my body had setbacks (underreported random waves of symptoms).
 Although I am an environmental quality assurance analyst, I am also a certified group fitness (AFAA and NASM certified) instructor.
 As someone who was training for my third marathon at the time I contracted Covid  but had difficulty walking even five minutes after Covid, I assumed I would quickly find a fitness regimen.
 I was shocked at the lack of information for people who have lingering symptoms and wanted to get back in shape.
 I wanted to use my coding project to inspire myself and others trying to get back to peak health after Covid.
 I chose dancing because it has the necessary emotional component (I'm certified in the Lablast ballroom fitness program) that is helpful from those trying to deal with decreased health especially when experiencing underreported random waves of negative symptoms after Covid.
 Dancing also has different styles with different bpm (beats per minute) and my code can also educate people on styles and the slower bpm they can utilize so they can safely exercise.